LinzhenZHU/INS-IoT-Platform/README.md

 ### Server:
 1. Used to collect the data from the Sensor nodes via TCP/IP through Server.py
+2. If you have more nodes, mo
-2. Run the main.m matlab code to calculate the coordinates of the localization, and it will be stored in the CSV (one file/person)
+3. Run the main.m matlab code to calculate the coordinates of the localization, and it will be stored in the CSV (one file/person)

 ### MyWebSocket Server:
 1. Used to update the coordinates from the CSV to the visulization application in realtime.